Lswhiteh/bios611-project1/README.md

 This project aims to both explore what differentiates mushroom types/subtypes and create the most lightweight model possible for accurately discriminating edible from poisonous mushrooms given a fairly limited dataset containing only categorical data.

+The second part of this project is a CNN that classifies genus of mushroom images.
+It is built as an example of a polyglot analysis, with the neural network design and training done in python while the summary statistics on results are done in R.

 ### Datasets

-The dataset we're using is found [on Kaggle and is publicly available.](https://www.kaggle.com/uciml/mushroom-classification) It consists of quite a few aspects of mushrooms and associated pictures
+The dataset we're using is found [on Kaggle and is publicly available.](https://www.kaggle.com/uciml/mushroom-classification) It consists of quite a few aspects of mushrooms.

+The image dataset is found [also on Kaggle](https://www.kaggle.com/maysee/mushrooms-classification-common-genuss-images), and is around 2Gb consisting of a few thousand jpg images.

 ### Installation and Running

+All parts of the analysis (initial R and new polyglot) are included in the writeup now.

 To get reports (the easy way):
 ```{bash}